Generic Name: Midazolam Injection (MID aye zoe lam)

 - This medicine may be habit-forming with long-term use.

-- Avoid driving and doing other tasks or actions that call for you to be alert for 1 full day after getting this medicine and until the effects of midazolam injection wear off and you feel fully awake.
+- Avoid driving and doing other tasks or actions that call for you to be alert for 1 full day after getting midazolam injection and until the effects of midazolam injection wear off and you feel fully awake.
 You may also need to wait for 1 full day after your dose.

-- Use care moving around after getting this medicine.
+- Use care moving around after getting midazolam injection.
 You may need help with standing and walking until the effects of midazolam injection have worn off.

 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.